-Deliberate Intent/Mandolidis Claim Lawyers in Charleston
+Deliberate Intent/Mandolidis Claim Lawyers in Charleston, WV

-Your Employer May Be Liable for Dangerous Working Conditions
+Your Employer May Be Liable for Dangerous Working Conditions in West Virginia

 For too many West Virginia workers, unsafe working conditions are a fact of life.
 Fortunately, our state provides an additional layer of legal protection for employees who are injured in the workplace: A right to sue employers whose disregard for worker safety goes beyond mere negligence but amounts to the conscious and intentional exposure of workers to unsafe conditions.
 Cases involving an employer’s deliberate intent, as such claims are known, give the employee the right to sue for personal injury damages in addition to workers’ compensation benefits.